boomlich/boomlich.github.io/contact.md

 permalink: /contact/
 ---

-If you have any inquiries, feedback or question about me or any of my projects, feel free to contact me at my email address: thomasmatre@gmail.com
+If you have any inquiries, feedback, or question about me or any of my projects, feel free to contact me at my email address: thomasmatre@gmail.com

 # Socials